david-fong/okiidoku/cpp/readme.md

 Building solvent requires CMake (with [the minimum specified version](./CMakeLists.txt)), a C++ compiler [supporting C++20](https://en.cppreference.com/w/cpp/compiler_support), and a build system like Make or Ninja.

-As for actually linking to the dynamic library, ¯\\\_(ツ)\_/¯ See [solvent\_cli's CMakeLists.txt](./src/solvent_cli/CMakeLists.txt) for inspiration.
-I'm new to CMake and I have no idea how to properly make distributable libraries.
-If you have experience doing that stuff, a PR updating these instructions and fixing any of my noob CMakeLists.txt mistakes would be much appreciated.
-Bonus points if you link me docs to learn more about this.
+As for actually linking to the dynamic library, ¯\\\_(ツ)\_/¯.
+I don't really know how this stuff works.
+See [solvent\_cli's CMakeLists.txt](./src/solvent_cli/CMakeLists.txt) for inspiration.
+If you have a link to some really good educative writing concerning this, make a PR and I can add it here.

 - Make sure to read and follow the api contracts documented in the headers.
-Exceptions are intentionally not used to check preconditions.
+Exceptions are intentionally not thrown for precondition violations.

 - To change the supported grid sizes that get compiled, create a [tweak header](https://vector-of-bool.github.io/2020/10/04/lib-configuration.html#providing-a-tweak-header) for [`include/solvent_config.hpp`](include/solvent_config.hpp).